 - (a) Digestion this is the process by which food is broken down into smaller particles.

 - (b) Absorption is the uptake of digested food into the body.

 - (c) Ingestion when food enters the body through the mouth.

 - (d) Egestion this is the removal of the undigested food materials from the body.

 - 2. Draw parts of the digestive system.
 (See Pupil's Book page 153)

 - 3. Mark learners sentences based on correct use of grammar, factual information etc. for example:

 - The alimentary canal is a long tube.

 - The gall bladder produces bile.

+- Teeth chew food well.

+- Food passes through the gullet.

 - 4. Gastric glands

-- Saliva glands
+- Salivary glands

 - 5. Eat well cooked food.

 - Always eat plenty of fruits and vegetables.

 - Drink well boiled or treated water.

 - Avoid eating of raw or uncooked food.

 - Wash all foods eaten raw thoroughly with clean water.

 - Limit eating fatty and sugary foods.

 - 6. (a) Vitamins

 - (b) Carbohydrates

 - (c) Proteins

 - 7. (a) Kwashiorkor

 - (b) iron

 - 8. (a) Rickets

 - (b) Feed the children with food rich in vitamin D and phosphorus.

 - Expose babies to morning and evening sunlight.

 - (c) Sea fish, crabs, taking iodized salt in food.